blackakula/redux-composite/README.md

 - buttons do not know about global state structure
-- original reducer and middleware is used for each button
+- original reducer and middleware are used for each button

 ## Documentation